Cloud-Native Application Protection Platform (CNAPP)

 Continuous monitoring

-An ideal CNAPP continuously monitors the cloud environment for new threats and vulnerabilities, guaranteeing that security measures remain effective.
-Integrating various cloud components and leveraging advanced analytics provides a comprehensive solution for protecting cloud-based applications and data.
+An ideal CNAPP continuously monitors the cloud environment for new threats and vulnerabilities, thus, guaranteeing that security measures remain effective.
+By integrating various cloud components and leveraging advanced analytics, ultimately, it provides a comprehensive solution for protecting cloud-based applications and data.

 CNAPP FAQs